huntdamann/hacker101/Postbook.md

 # Flag0
 ## Steps
 1. Visit https://XXXXXXXXXXXXXXXXX.ctf.hacker101.com/index.php ('XXXXXXXXXXXXXXXXX' is arbitrary)
-2. Search around website to familiarize
+2. Make an account.
+Search around website to familiarize
-3. See 'user' profile.
+3. Notice 'user' profile.
 Attempt to sign in to 'user' with a weak password

 ## Thought Process
 My thought process behind finding the first flag was to use random passwords to brute force into account.
 After trying 'user', 'pass', and 'password' as passwords